Colorado River: Indigenous water rights

+Post-2000 water supply

 When the Colorado River Compact was drafted in the 1920s, it was based on barely 30 years of streamflow records that suggested an average annual flow of 17.5 e6acre.ft past Lee's Ferry.
 Modern studies of tree rings revealed that those three decades were probably the wettest in the past 500 to 1,200 years and that the natural long-term annual flow past Lee's Ferry is probably closer to 13.5 e6acre.ft, with a natural flow at the mouth around 16.3 e6acre.ft.
 This has resulted in more water being allocated to river users than actually exists in the Colorado.
 Droughts have exacerbated the issue of water over-allocation.

 The most severe drought on record, the southwestern North American megadrought, began in the early 21st century, in which the river basin has produced above-average runoff in only five years between 2000 and 2021.
 The region is experiencing a warming trend, which is accompanied by earlier snowmelt, lower precipitation and greater evapotranspiration.
 A 2004 study showed that a 1–6 percent decrease of precipitation would lead to runoff declining by as much as 18 percent by 2050.

 Since 2000, reservoir levels have fluctuated greatly from year to year, but have experienced a steady long-term decline.
 The particularly dry spell between 2000 and 2004 brought Lake Powell to just a third of capacity in 2005, the lowest level on record since initial filling in 1969.
 In late 2010, Lake Mead was approaching the "drought trigger" elevation of 1075 ft, at which water supplies to Arizona and Nevada would be reduced in accordance with the Colorado River Compact.
 Due to Arizona and Nevada's water rights being junior to California's, their allocations can legally be cut to zero before any reductions are made on the California side.

 A wet winter in 2011 temporarily raised lake levels, but dry conditions returned in the next two years.
 In 2014, the Bureau of Reclamation cut releases from Lake Powell by 10 percent —the first such reduction since the 1960s, when Lake Powell was being filled for the first time.
 This resulted in Lake Mead dropping to its lowest recorded level since 1937, when it was first being filled.

 Water year 2018 had a much lower-than-average snowpack.
 In July 2021, after two more extremely dry winters, Lake Powell fell below the previous low set in 2005.
 In response, the Bureau of Reclamation began releasing water from upstream reservoirs in order to keep Powell above the minimum level for hydropower generation.
 Lake Mead fell below the 1075 ft level expected to trigger federally mandated cuts to Arizona and Nevada's water supplies for the first time in history, and is expected to continue declining into 2022.